 No matter how much cream you slather on, if you’re covered in dry skin, it won’t absorb properly.
 So you have to remove that dry layer and then moisturize.
 That’s what the sugar does; it exfoliates that dry layer off.

-Add half a cup of sugar and oil, a few drops of oil or a tablespoon of extract, and a drop of food coloring to each jar and mix, et voila!
+Add half a cup of sugar and oil, a few drops or a tablespoon of extract, and a drop of food coloring to each jar and mix, and voila!
 Let the recipients know that they only need a small amount for this to be effective, and it will make the bathtub or shower slippery, so be careful.

 3. Play Dough!

 Remember playing with this stuff?
 The salty taste.
-Don’t lie; we all licked play dough at least once.
+Don’t lie; we all licked Play-Doh at least once.
 You’ll need:

 1 cup of flour